Steppe lemming

-The steppe lemming or steppe vole (Lagurus lagurus) is a small, plump, light-grey rodent, similar in appearance to the Norway lemming (Lemmus lemmus), but not in the same genus.
-The steppe lemming eats shoots and leaves and is more active at night, though it is not strictly nocturnal.
-In the wild, it is found in Russia and Ukraine in steppes and semiarid environments.
+The steppe lemming or steppe vole (Lagurus lagurus) is a small rodent.
+It is described as somewhat similar in appearance to the Norway lemming (Lemmus lemmus).
+It is more active at night, however, it is not entirely nocturnal.
+The steppe lemming's diet consists of shoots and leaves.
+In the wild, it is found in steppes and semiarid environments in Russia, Ukraine, Kazakhstan, northwestern China, and western Mongolia.
 Fossil remains of this species have been found in areas as far west as Great Britain.

 Description

-The steppe lemming has a body length of up to 12 cm and a tail of 2 cm, a little shorter than the hind foot.
-It weighs about 30 g.
-The eyes and ears are small and the fur is a uniform shade of brownish-grey with a black dorsal stripe.
+The steppe lemming's body length is up to 12 cm with a tail of 2 cm.
+It is light-grey and plump.
+It has small ears and eyes and the fur is brownish-grey with a black dorsal stripe.
+It weighs around 30 g.

 Distribution

 This lemming is found in steppe, forest-steppe and semidesert parts of western Mongolia, northwest China, many parts of the former USSR, Kazakhstan, Ukraine, the southern and middle Ural, and western and eastern Siberia.